iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/key.md

 ## Key attribute requirements

-When creating the key attribute meta, set the `" unique "` and `" autoassigned "` fields to `true`.
+When creating the key attribute meta, set the `" unique "` and `"autoassigned"` fields to `true`.
 Disable the empty value by setting `" nullable "` to `false`.

-If the attribute is not automatically generated, then set the `" autoassigned "` field to `false`, so the field must be set by the operator when creating.
+If the attribute is not automatically generated, then set the `"autoassigned"` field to `false`, so the field must be set by the operator when creating.

 ### The next page: [Semantic attributes](/docs/en/2_system_description/metadata_structure/meta_class/semantic.md)
 --------------------------------------------------------------------------